hchkaiban/CarRacingRL_DDQN/README.md

 The car drives smoothly, at decent speed, both on training and of random tracks.
 It does not immobilize anymore and is able to recover most of the time from off-road situations.
 Longer training and more data would keep improving the performances.

-Thanks to Jaara for the usefull repo: https://github.com/jaara.
+Thanks to Jaara for the useful repo: https://github.com/jaara.